spzm/warehouse/docs/01-solution-significant-requirements.md

 - ArticlesEntity can be loaded from a file (inventory.json).

 ### Storing products
-- Products are made from different articles.
+- Products consist from different articles.
 - Product should have: name, price, list of articles with quantity.
 - Products can be loaded from a file (products.json)